doppelganger113/springboot-rabbitmq-simplified/README.md

   }
 }
 ```
+Here, `BodyConverter` is used to transform the JSON input to the specified `Order` class.
+It's suggested to use
+polymorphic data types to get the most diverse data schemas.

 ### 5. Attaching the listener
 In order to start processing messages, we need to attach the `TopicProcessor` to the `@RabbitListener`.
 To know about the name of the queue check the [topic configuration](#2-create-the-topic-and-queue-initializer).